andswitch/techahashi/README.md

 ## Other changes

-* Add the ability to start and end monospace text with a back tick "`" just like emphasis with "*".
+* Begin and end monospace text with a back tick "`" just like emphasis with "*".
 * When exporting to PDF, render the Slide to a Bitmap and then render that to PDF.
 This is uglier, but it allows you to use Emoji in your PDFs. :)